ADVRHumanoids/kyon_config/README.md

 ### 1. Clone this repo

-Clone the repository to the same path on both PCs:
+Clone the repository to the same path on all robot PCs:

 ```bash
 $ git clone <repo-url> <path/to/kyon_config>